Natasha Howard

-Natasha Howard (born September 2, 1991) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and Dynamo Kursk of the Russian Premier League.
+Natasha Howard (born September 2, 1991) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
 Howard was the 2019 WNBA Defensive Player of the Year.
-She was drafted in 2014 by the Indiana Fever.
+She was drafted in 2014 by the Fever.
 Born in Toledo, Ohio, she played college basketball for Florida State University, where she finished sixth in the NCAA for field goal percentage.